-The School's capital assets are recorded at original cost.
-Donated assets are listed at their estimated fair value at the date of donation.
+The School's donated capital assets received prior to June 15, 2015 are recorded at their estimated fair value at the date of donation.
+Donated capital assets received after June 15, 2015 are recorded at acquisition value.
+All other capital assets are recorded at original cost.
 The total of these estimates is not considered large enough that any errors would be material when capital assets are considered as a whole.